NaszvadiG/cim-xa/README.md

 SHOULD I USE IDIORM ALONE OR IDIORM+PARIS? <a href="http://j4mie.github.io/idiormandparis/">See the Idiorm and Paris story here</a>

-SAMPLE CONTROLLER CODE USING IDIORM [WITHOUT PARIS] WITH SAVANT:
+SAMPLE CONTROLLER CODE USING SAVANT WITH IDIORM [WITHOUT THE PARIS ADD-ON]:

 require_once '/savant/Savant3.php';